MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/migrate-to-operations-manager-managed-instance.md

 # Migrate from Operations Manager on-premises to Operations Manager managed instance (preview)

-This article provides detailed migration steps to the following artefacts from Operations Manager on-premises to Operations Manager managed instance (preview):
+This article provides detailed information about how you can migrate from Operations Manager on-premises to Operations Manager managed instance (preview).

+You can migrate the following artifacts from Operations Manager on-premises to Operations Manager managed instance (preview):

 - Management Packs and Overrides
 - Dashboard and Reports